google/nsjail/README.md

  --cmd
 	Equivalent of -Mo (MODE_STANDALONE_ONCE), run command on a local console, once --chroot|-c VALUE
 	Directory containing / of the jail (default: "/").
-Skip mounting it if "" --rw
+Skip mounting it if's not used --rw
 	Mount / as RW (default: RO)
  --user|-u VALUE